kushaldas/pym/docs/click.rst

 ----------------------------------------------------

 Click provides a *password_option()* decorator, which can be used to accept a password over hidden prompt and second confirmation prompt.
-Btw, I am printing the password here as an example, never print the password to stdout in any tool.
+By the way, I am printing the password here as an example, never print the password to stdout in any tool.